blvcku/portfolio/README.md

 [Live website](https://orzechowski.netlify.app)

 On the site we can find:
-* Basic informations about my self
+* Basic informations about me
 * Projects that I created recently
 * Contact form